Granter72/Hyundai-TCO-Calculator/README.md

 # Hyundai-TCO-Calculator
-A Total Cost of Ownership Calculator for vehicle purchase costing
+A Total Cost of Ownership Calculator for vehicle purchase costing.